Tejas-H5/MacroRunner/README.md

 Some basic text based animation is also supported, although not the main focus.
 Take a look at the `GOL.js` examples in the `examples` folder, and then read the documentation on `context.outputImmediate` and `loop` to understand how it works under the hood.

+# Features I won't add:
+I won't be adding any feature that causes the API to become more complicated than it already is.
+For instance, utility functions that wrap vscode's filesystem API to access and write to any workspace file would necessarily need to be `async`, and I don't particularly like writing `await` in front of every single function when to avoid any bugs that I would get from forgetting an `await` (but if you really wanted to do something like this, checkout the `projectDirectory` example in the examples folder).

 # Possible additional features

-- The ability to select a document from the editor by name
-- The ability to run a macro on multiple documents at once
-- The ability to run a macro multiple times at once
-- Adding key-binds to a macro
+I am done with this project and want to work on new ones.
+But if you actually use this and need more features, then feel free to create an issue with your feature proposal and I will probably read that and add it here.
 # Known issues

-- stack-overflow exceptions will not be silently ignored, and will cause the edtior to crash.
-E.g something like this will cause mysterious errors till you notice the tiny typo and kick yourself:
+Stack-overflow exceptions will be silently ignored, and will cause the edtior to crash.
+E.g something like this may frustrate you to no end till you notice the typo and kick yourself:
 ```javascript
 const stringBuilder = []